jaspector

 Monday, Tuesday, Wednesday 7:00 AM-4:30 PM; Thursday 7:00 AM-6:30 PM; closed Friday

-Do I need a building permit in Town of Fayette, ME?
+01 Do I need a building permit in Fayette, ME?

 New construction, additions, alterations, plumbing, and shoreland zone work; short-term rental licenses also required (separate application)

-How do I apply for a building permit in Town of Fayette, ME?
+02 How do I apply for a building permit in Fayette, ME?

-How long does it take to get a building permit in Town of Fayette, ME?
+03 How long does it take to get a building permit in Fayette, ME?

-What work is exempt from building permits in Town of Fayette, ME?
+04 What work is exempt from building permits in Fayette, ME?

+Not all construction work requires a permit in Fayette, ME.
 The following work is generally exempt: Not explicitly listed; Land Use Ordinance (2024) governs exemptions; contact CEO.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the permitting office before proceeding.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Fayette, ME?
+05 How do I schedule a building inspection in Fayette, ME?